rDr4g0n/yamr-mcfly/README.md

 ## TODO

-- timeline
+- comparison diff is reversed :(
-  - start/end time
+- events renderer
+- ! event Link fields dont have type set
+- special fields callout (neighbors, events, metrics)
+  - or at least make them collapsible, scrollable, something
+  - or move them down below details
+- speedometer or flux capacitor animation
+- look at `exists` and do stuff
+- blacklist fields from generating diffs
 - revised fields in timeline *
-- comparison diff is reversed :(
 - nicely diff array values *
-- speedometer or flux capacitor
-- special fields callout (neighbors, events, metrics)
 - store/load selected snapshot state in URL *
-- bugs
 - if a field is present but has no value the label is rendered, but no value

 ## Project setup